JarkkoPar/Utility_AI/README.md

 ## UtilityAI Node Query System (NQS)

 The Utility AI Node Query System is a set of nodes that can be used to score and filter any set of Godot nodes to find the top N best nodes given a set of search criteria.
 The two main node types for the Node Query System are `UtilityAINQSSearchSpaces` and `UtilityAINQSSearchCriteria`.
-The *Search Spaces* nodes define a set of nodes as a "search space", and the `execute_query()` method of the Search Space is used to apply the child *Search Criteria* nodes to filter and score the nodes within the "search space".
-A practical example would be
+The *Search Spaces* nodes define a set of nodes as a "search space".
+The `execute_query()` method of the Search Space is used to apply the child *Search Criteria* nodes to filter and score the nodes within the "search space".

+The Node Query System has been designed to be as flexible as possible and to allow **any** node property to be used as a scoring or filtering criterion.
+This allows the use of the system for spatial reasoning ("what is the best cover point/tile to move to?"), but also any other type of quantitative reasoning or ranking a game could need for the AI ("what is the best inventory item to use?, "who is the biggest threat?").

 ### UtilityAISearchSpaces nodes